noborus/ov/README.md

 | ProcessOfCount| Update the progress while counting the number of lines | true |
 | CursorType | Cursor type (see below) | 0 |

-Currently, CursorType is specified as a number (not all devices support this).
+Currently, set CursorType as a number (not all devices support this).

 | CursorType | Description |
 |:-----------|:------------|